Skip to content

 Arum was adamant Wilder’s contract would be honored despite interest in Fury from Anthony Joshua and his handler Eddie Hearn.

-In a further update, Arum has now stated his belief that Joshua could be next on the agenda.
-This came after WBN questioned the timescale of fitting in AJ before a WBC mandated clash with Dillian Whyte.
+In a further update, Arum has now stated that Joshua could be next on the agenda.
+This came after WBN questioned the timescale of fitting in AJ before a WBC-mandated clash with Dillian Whyte.

 WBC President Mauricio Sulaiman also says Joshua could be ratified as an opponent for Fury, provided the timescale suits all – including Whyte.

 Sulaiman told WBN: “Tyson Fury is a new champion.
-He has one year to do any fights he wishes to contract on a voluntary basis.
+He has one year to do any fights he wishes to contract voluntarily.

-“Now, Fury apparently has a rematch agreed with Wilder, but can fight Dillian Whyte or he can fight Anthony Joshua.
-He can fight any opponent (doesn’t have to be Wilder – within the next year), as I mentioned.”
+“Now, Fury has a rematch agreed with Wilder, but he can fight Dillian Whyte or Anthony Joshua.
+As I mentioned, he can fight any opponent (doesn’t have to be Wilder – within the next year).”

-Airing his views on Sulaiman’s comments, Arum made the revelation that Fury could consider fighting all three by the stipulated deadline.
+Airing his views on Sulaiman’s comments, Arum revealed that Fury could consider fighting all three by the stipulated deadline.

-“I agree with WBC President Mauricio Sulaiman and what he has said regarding Tyson Fury,” Arum exclusively told World Boxing News.
+“I agree with WBC President Mauricio Sulaiman and what he has said regarding Tyson Fury,” Arum told World Boxing News exclusively.

 “Fury will fight Wilder in July.
-He could then possibly fight the Anthony Joshua vs Kubrat Pulev Pulev winner in November.
+He could fight the Anthony Joshua vs. Kubrat Pulev Pulev winner in November.
 Then Dillian Whyte in February.
 Why not?” – added the Hall of Famer.

-It’s certainly a heavy schedule for Fury to undertake.
-As things stand, ‘The Gypsy King’ is yet to publicly state his solid intentions to face Wilder again.
+It’s undoubtedly a heavy schedule for Fury to undertake.
+As things stand, ‘The Gypsy King’ has yet to state his intentions to face Wilder again publicly.

 As we all know, Fury is his own man.
 The 31-year-old may not be fully on board with another battle with Wilder despite the contract that remains in place.

-UK representative Frank Warren has come out to substantiate that the trilogy is on, although Fury will need to put something out soon for the sake of full clarity.
+UK representative Frank Warren has come out to substantiate that the trilogy is on, although Fury will need to put something out soon for complete clarity.

 Should Wilder be worried? – Probably not.
 Fury may see another win over Wilder in Las Vegas as a plus before finally taking on his British nemesis.